zarhus/openwrt-zarhus/docs/reset-button-support.md

 All the user has to do is to build according to [this guide](./building.md), and the `files` overlay will get applied automatically, meaning the service will be there already.
-Then just press the reset button (next to the power button) for at least one second, in order to do a soft factory reset.
+Then just press the reset button (next to the power button) for at least ten seconds in a row, in order to do a soft factory reset.

 This service should work with any of the defconfigs provided in `docs/files`, as it doesn't require a GPIO driver to operate.